jasoncbautista/flojo/README.md

 ##### Example

-An example of  a filled out entity demonstrates how we could create the concept of a commeont.
+An example of  a filled out entity demonstrates how we could create the concept of a comment.
 As we can see the comment can have multiple properties.
 Most importantly it can have relationships to other entities.
 In this example we have a field called "body" which is just a string, and a child relationship to another entity named "post"

 ![alt text](https://github.com/jasoncbautista/flojo/raw/master/docs/images/02_entity_form_with_data.png "Sample Entity Form with Data")